Sea star wasting disease: 1972 plague

 The 1972 plague was the first notable case of Sea Star Wasting Disease.
 Scientists noticed a rapidly declining population of common starfish (Asterias rubens) occurring off the east coast of the United States.
 The symptoms were that the starfish became limp and lost limbs until finally melting into a white mucus-like paste.

 1978 plague

 In 1978 large numbers of Heliaster kubiniji succumbed to a wasting disease in the Gulf of California.
 At the time, it was suspected that high water temperatures were a causal factor.
 This sea star became locally extinct in some parts of the gulf, and some populations had not recovered by the year 2000.
-Because this sea star is a top-level predator, its disappearance had profound effects on the ecosystem.
+Because this sea star was a top-level predator, its disappearance had profound effects on the ecosystem.
 In the Channel Islands off the coast of California, ten species of sea star were recorded as being affected as well as three species of sea urchins, two brittle stars and a sea cucumber, all of which experienced large population declines.